slwulf/Dropbox-for-Bookmarks/readme.md

 ### What it actually does

-As of the latest big commit, the extension does a few things:
+As of version 0.2.0:

 ##### 1. Browser Action

-* Adds a bookmark to a Chrome Bookmarks folder called "Dropmarks", then pushes the URL and Title of the new bookmark to user_key.json on a remote server.
+* Adds a bookmark to a Chrome Bookmarks folder linked to the user's sync storage, then pushes the URL and Title of the new bookmark to user_key.json on a remote server.

-##### 2. Options page
+##### 2. Background Events

-* On first load, generates a random 8-character key to identify a particular user, machine, or whatever.
+* On Extension Install, generates a random 8-character user key to sync local Dropmarks to the server and creates the local Dropmarks folder in "Other Bookmarks".
-* Options also allows users to change the key associated with their browser (currently only one user_key is allowed at a time).
+* Syncs local bookmarks with those on the server on startup.
-* Finally, users can pull missing "Dropmarks" from the server to local by clicking "Sync with server"
+* Removes bookmarks from the server when they're removed locally.

-##### 3. Background script
+##### 3. Options Page

-* Currently, the background script creates/sets the synced folder and that's it.
+* Displays your "unique" user key (note: user keys are not technically unique yet) which can be given to another user to sync a folder.
-* In future versions, it will handle syncing the folder in both directions.
+* Replace this user key with another user's key and click "Update Key" to sync another user's bookmarks to yours.

 ### Contributing